ADF Logo

-If there’s one thing that’s clear in the abortion debate, it’s that much can seem unclear.
+If there’s one thing that’s clear in the abortion debate, it’s the lack of agreed-upon definitions.
 Arguments for and against abortion tend to revolve around definitions.
 When does life begin?
 What is a person?
 What does viability mean?

 Definitions are powerful.
 They don’t just categorize and clarify; they advocate and argue.
 In other words, definitions are not neutral.